-As a part of her research agenda on HESA graduate preparation programs, one of the program faculty members began collecting data in spring 2021 on recent program graduate sense of belonging, including understanding social identities and experiences with the Diversity in HIED course.
-A separate research study by two program faculty also examines the experiences of students in the Diversity in HIED course.
-Each study is in the preliminary data analysis stage, and is informing how program faculty shape in class and out of class experiences for the upcoming academic year.
+As a part of her research agenda on HESA graduate preparation programs, one of the program faculty members began collecting data in spring 2021 on recent program graduate sense of belonging, including understanding social identities and experiences with the Diversity in HIED course, as well as mental health in HESA graduate preparation programs (these studies in data analysis stage currently).
+A separate research study also examines the experiences of students in the Diversity in HIED course (study submitted for R&R spring 2023).
+Each study is informing how program faculty shape in class and out of class experiences for theupcoming academic year.